hanguofeng/taiji/README.md

 Taiji is a pusher consumer for kafka.

-Taiji can pull message from kafka and push it to more consumer via http call.
+Taiji can pull message from kafka and push it to more consumer via http post call.

 ## The name